mic-mikolajczyk/cv/README.md

 # CV as code

-Repository to store curriculum vitae as a `.md` files, reder them wuth `MkDocs` and publish on GitHub Pages.
+Repository to store curriculum vitae as a `.md` files, reder them with `MkDocs` and publish on GitHub Pages.